jessicarush/javascript-notes/arrays.md

 // [ 'apple', 'banana', 'corn', 'dairy', 'elderberry' ]
 ```

-The sort method uses a comparison function that assumes the values are string and therefor does not work well with numbers:
+The sort method uses a comparison function that assumes the values are strings and therefor does not work well with numbers:

 ```javascript
 let numArray = [2, 1001, 239, 25, 1, 12];